bouteillerAlan/grid/README.md

 # Grid Overlay Script

-This script creates a column grid overlay on top of all other elements in the body of an HTML document.
-The grid can be toggled on and off by pressing `Ctrl+G`.
-The grid adjusts between a mobile layout and a desktop layout based on a configurable breakpoint.
-Additionally, information about the grid is displayed on the second press of `Ctrl+G` and hidden on the third press.
+This script provides a grid overlay that can switch between a column grid and a Van de Graaf grid on top of all other elements in the body of an HTML document.

 Example on the [Lenis website](https://lenis.darkroom.engineering/)
 ![Example of the usage of the grid script on the Lenis website](2024-06-11_13-25.png)